TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 3. Creating your ad

 Ad creation on TikTok is easy.
 All you need to do is upload your images or videos and eye-catching design ads in minutes using the features available on the TikTok ad manager.
-You can create two types of ads on TikTok – image and video ads.
-TikTok has an ad limit of 20 ads per ad group.

 Now, follow the steps below to create your TikTok ad.